Matane: Demographics

-Industry
+Economy

 Matane has a diversified economy.
 The city is known for its shrimp, which are processed there: the northern prawn (known locally as crevettes de Matane) are renowned throughout the world for their high quality.
 Recent advances in wind power have also helped raise awareness of the region.
 Matane has the largest wind farm in Quebec in addition to having two windmill manufacturing plants: Marmen and Enercon.

 The city also has a Sappi factory in the field of pulp and paper (separated thermochemical pulp).
 There is also a pork product processing plant: Les Cuisines gaspésiennes, which exports to the United States and China.
 Matane also has a shipyard and a large concrete pipe factory, Béton Provincial, and a sawmill.

-Matane was also home of the first Dollarama wich open in April 1992.
+Matane was also home of the first Dollarama which opened in April 1992.
 The former Larry Rossy chain decided to transform its banner into Dollarama and, with the success of the Matane store, the management decided to change all the Larry Rossy banners into Dolloramas.